-As one cyberattack safeguard, financial institutions understand the importance of archiving key data used both for historical business analysis and as a means of recovery from a breach.
+As one cyberattack safeguard, modern institutions understand the importance of archiving key data used both for historical business analysis and as a means of recovery from a breach.
 Many utilize a “3-2-1” rule for backups: Three (3) backup copies minimum, preferably in two (2) different formats, with one (1) of those copies stored off-site or air-gapped from the network.
 Considered the best cybersecurity practice, an air-gapped archive acts as a record of last resort if critical business files have been corrupted or locked due to ransomware, wiperware or other malware.
-Owl can provide much-needed visibility into data vault networks without introducing potential exploit or attack vectors.
+Owl can provide much-needed visibility into data vault networks, such as the Dell EMC Cyber Recovery solution, without introducing potential exploit or attack vectors.

 Challenge & Objectives